What is Türkiye's pathway to limit global warming to 1.5°C?

 Data References

-Both the Deep Electrification and Net-Zero Commitments pathways envision Türkiye’s power sector being almost fully supplied by renewable energy by 2030, driven by rapidly declining renewables prices in the former and optimal carbon pricing in the latter.
+Both the Deep Electrification and Net-Zero Commitments pathways envision a 96% share of renewables in Türkiye’s power sector by 2030 and 99% by 2035, driven by rapidly declining renewables prices in the former and optimal carbon pricing in the latter.

 Türkiye's power sector emissions and carbon intensity